 Best Season for Pikey Peak Trek

-Spring, Autumn, and Winter are the best time to trek Pikey Peak.
+Spring, Autumn, and Winter are the best times to trek to Pikey Peak.
 Spring from March to May is one of the favorable times for the trek, with mild temperatures and blossoms of rhododendrons all over the trail.
 Similarly, from September to November, Autumn is also a peak season with stable weather and clear visibility.
-Moreover, Winter starts after Autumn, falling from December to February is also possible for the trek to Pikey.
+Moreover, Winter starts after Autumn and lasts from December to February, making it also possible for the trek to Pikey Peak.
 During that time, the view of the mountain is mind-blowing.
+Spring and Autumn are warm, whereas the Winter season is cold.
+Thus, trekkers should be more careful in Winter than during the other two seasons.
+The temperature of Pikey Peak ranges from 10°C to 20°C during Spring, 9 °C to 15°C in Autumn, and 14.9°C to 1.1°C in Winter.

 7 Days Pikey Peak Trek Itinerary